 Fertility issues affect over 7% of men globally, making oligospermia one of the most pressing reproductive health concerns facing couples today.
 Most men remain unaware of fertility complications until they face challenges in conceiving with their partners.
 Understanding the root causes and recognising warning signs can support your parenthood.
-If you are experiencing conception difficulties, you might be dealing with low sperm count (oligospermia), a condition that affects male fertility and requires proper understanding and treatment.
+If you are experiencing conception difficulties, you might be dealing with low sperm count (oligospermia), a common cause of male infertility that requires proper understanding and treatment.
+So, let’s understand it in detail.

 What is Oligospermia?

-Low sperm count (oligospermia) is a condition where sperm concentration is less than 15 million per millilitre of semen, making it even harder for you to conceive naturally.
+Low sperm count (oligospermia) is a condition that results in a low count of sperm below 15 million per millilitre, which can complicate natural conception.
 Medical professionals further categorise this condition into three scales according to their severity.
+Types of low sperm count (oligospermia levels):

-• Mild oligospermiaThe sperm count is between 10 and 16 million, which is below the normal range.
+• Mild oligospermia: The sperm count is between 10 and 16 million, which is below the normal range.
 But natural conception is often possible with patience.
 It might need timing adjustment and lifestyle management.

-• Moderate oligospermiaIn this category, the sperm concentration is between 5-10 million/ml, which is moderately below the normal range.
+• Moderate oligospermia: In this category, the sperm concentration is between 5-10 million/ml, which is moderately below the normal range.
 In most cases, it is treated medically with fertility treatment.

-• Severe oligospermiaIt is where sperm is under 5 million/ ml, which is below the normal range.
+• Severe oligospermia: It is where sperm is under 5 million/ ml, which is below the normal range.
 It often requires advanced fertility treatments such as IVF or ICSI.

 The higher the density of your sperm, the higher your chances of conception, but other aspects, such as motility and morphology, are equally important.
-According to recent studies, sperm counts have dropped by about 50% over the last 40 years.

 Understanding the signs and symptoms of oligospermia